becheng/azsentinel-analytics-alerts/README.md

 }
 ```

-4. Run the desired ps scripts as documented in the repo
+4. Run the desired ps scripts as documented in the repo.

 Examples:
 ```
 Get-AzSentinelAlertRule -SubscriptionId {subscriptionId} -WorkspaceName {workspaceName}